-For those who must work to help defray expenses, or for those who have other obligations which prevent the devotion of full-time to class attendance and study, the Evening Division offers two programs of study.
-The Evening, Regular, program is designed to be completed in the twelve quarters of four regular academic years, with vacations from classes in the intervening summers.
-The Evening, Extended, program is reduced by approximately one course per term, and is designed to be completed in the twelve quarters of four academic years plus the intervening three summer terms.
+For those who must work to help defray expenses, or for those who have other obligations which prevent full time class attendance and study, the Evening Division offers two programs of study.
+The Evening Regular program is designed to be completed in twelve quarters of four academic years.
+The Evening Extended program requires attendance during the three intervening summers in addition to the twelve quarters of four academic years, thus reducing the load during the academic year as compared to Evening Regular.